𝕏

 European Headstone style

-With this in mind, we will focus on styles of headstones commonly found in different European countries.
-Poland, Germany, Italy, Spain and France are predominantly Protestant and Catholic, whilst and the United Kingdom is divided into two major faiths: Catholicism and Church of England.
-In Russia almost half of total population adheres to the Russian Orthodox Church.
+Keeping this in mind, we will explore the various styles of headstones commonly found across different European countries.
+Poland, Germany, Italy, Spain, and France primarily practice Protestantism and Catholicism.
+In the United Kingdom, the population is mainly divided between Catholicism and the Church of England.
+Meanwhile, nearly half of Russia's population follows the Russian Orthodox Church.

 Spanish Headstones